oci-hpc/oci-hpc-runbook-parabricks/Documentation/ManualDeployment.md

  4. Click <img src="https://github.com/oci-hpc/oci-hpc-runbook-gromacs/blob/master/images/create.png" height="25">.

  5. After a few minutes, the instances will turn green, meaning it is up and running.
 Click on the instance name in the console to identify the public IP.
-You can now connect using `ssh opc@xx.xx.xx.xx` from the machine using the key that was provided during the creation.
+You can now connect using `ssh ubuntu@xx.xx.xx.xx` from the machine using the key that was provided during the creation.

 ### Block Storage